How To Store Your Food Storage

 As your family shrinks, so do your food storage amount needs.
 Mark and I raised our girls to be self-sufficient so they store their own food.

 Life is good when we are self-reliant.
-Your family will follow your example, if you stock food storage, they’ll see how important it is to take care of themselves.
+Your family will follow your example; if you stock food storage, they’ll see how important it is to care for themselves.
+Of course, young families get bigger as the little ones come along.
+Either way, take stock and do what’s necessary based on current and anticipated needs.

 We stock freeze-dried food as my long-term food storage option.
-I use it when I run out of fresh onions, green onions, and many other food products we like to use.
-Plus, the freeze-dried pineapple is the best snack ever!
+I use it when I run out of fresh potatoes, tomatoes, onions, green onions, other veggies, and many other fruit, and dairy products we like to use.
+Plus, the freeze-dried pineapple product is the best snack ever!
 Today, I’m talking about short-term food storage.

 Kitchen Items You May Want